winitzki/scall/tutorial/programming_dhall.md

 The familiar `zip` method for lists works by transforming a pair of lists into a list of pairs.
 It turns out that the `zip` method, together with its mathematical properties, can be generalized from `List` to a wide range of type constructors, such as polynomial functors, tree-like recursive types, and even non-covariant type constructors.
-In the functional programming community, pointed type constructors with a suitable `zip` method are called "applicative".
+In the functional programming community, pointed functors with a suitable `zip` method are called **applicative functors**.

 We defined the `Applicative` typeclass in the "Typeclasses" chapter: